Unincorporated association: Definition

 There is no statutory definition of an unincorporated association, so it has fallen to judges to define them.
-In the leading case, Conservative and Unionist Central Office v Burrell, Lord Justice Lawton defined an unincorporated association as:
+In the leading case in England and Wales, Conservative and Unionist Central Office v Burrell [1981] EWCA Civ 2, Lord Justice Lawton defined an unincorporated association as:

 [T]wo or more persons bound together for one or more common purposes, not being business purposes, by mutual undertakings, each having mutual duties and obligations, in an organisation which has rules which identify in whom control of it and its funds rests and upon what terms and which can be joined or left at will.

 The essential elements are thus (i) that there exist members of the association; (ii) that there is a contract binding them inter se (i.e., among themselves, to the exclusion of outsiders); (iii) that they have a common purpose which is not business; and that (iv) there must have been a moment in time when a number of persons came together to form the association (although those persons need not be the present members).